 I saw women disembowelled.
 I saw the soldiers slice off their breasts.
 I saw them nail women alive to walls.
 There was a pregnant woman in the house with us …the general howled and grabbed at her stomach.
 Not with his knife.
 With his fingers.
 His nails.
 He knocked her down and he tore and tore.
 And he pulled out her stomach and her intestines and finally the baby, and the baby was still moving … the general ripped her baby in half the way you’d split an orange. [p.425]This, though, flattens all possible response into an ugh.
 Atrocities such as this are recorded as happening in the Rape of Nanking; but what was hideous in actual history, and might be edifying (in an appalling way) in a historical novel, loses moral force in a Fantasy novel.
 The Japanese soldiers who committed war crimes in Nanking were ordinary human beings, from which fact the ethical imperative of this terrible episode takes its force.
 The Federation soldiers who commit the crimes in Poppy War are ciphers for wickedness.
 By conflating three or four historical contexts from the nineteenth- and the twentieth-centuries in one made-up Fantasy conflict, Kuang muddies the ethical as well as the dramatic waters to the point of actual opacity.
 The historical record tells us anybody—you, me, any person—is capable of atrocity.
 Poppy War says that atrocities are horrible, and that we should feel an intense affect of slyly-eroticised revulsion and rage about that fact, up to and including genocidal revenge.
 But it also says that the perpetrators are the outsiders, the invaders, the Others, and the way to combat atrocity is to take the Empire’s most badass kids and train them into the further reaches of combat badassery in the Empire’s most ruthless training college.
 Since the narrative encourages us to identify with Rin and her friends this is as much as to say: atrocities exist in this text to license and encourage our counter-atrocities.
 After all, look how bestial our enemies are!
 Super-bestial reprisals are proportionate responses.
 It’s emotionally coercive to write this way, I think, although I'm aware that, whilst I dislike being coerced by my books, many people don’t.

 No: the source for that particular fascination in later literature is Sadean, and the vibe of contemporary body horror and atrocitypunk owes an unmistakeable, if sometimes subterranean, debt to Les 120 Journées de Sodome.
 Guillaume Apollinaire predicted that de Sade would ‘dominate the 20th century’ and I tend to think he's been proved right, at least so far as the constellation of eroticised violence and cruelty so prevalent in our culture texts nowadays is concerned.
 Are we crueller, in our art, than we used to be?
-Why might it be that our collective preferences where art is concerned is crueller than our actual lived experiences?
-It’s a move that predates the relative deracination of social interaction occasioned by social media, I think.
-But I wonder if our ubiquitous social media have acted as an accelerant.
+Why might it be that our collective preferences where art is concerned are crueller than our actual lived experiences?
+This is something that predates the relative deracination of social interaction occasioned by social media, I think; but, then again, I wonder if our ubiquitous social media have acted as an accelerant.

 All this may have something to do with cinema's ‘electricity problem’.
 So: electricity is a major part of modern life (and continues to play a major part in cinema's various SFnal futures).
 Ah, but here's the thing: electricity is invisible.
 Since cinema recoils from the visually unrepresentable a convention has grown up such that ‘electricity’ means: ‘sparking electrical discharge’.
 That's pretty much the height and breadth of the way all electricity is represented in popular cinema, from the animation of Frankenstein's monster, to the Jawas zapping R2D2.
 Much as, in The Simpson's celebrated movie gag, cows have to be painted to look like horses because ‘horses don't look like horses on screen’, the movie convention for the representation of electricity is a kind of white-blue matrix of shimmering and sparking firework light-effects.